t-edson/PicPas/README.md

 PicPas is a simple compiler, written in Lazarus, which generates executable code for midrange PIC microcontrollers (the 16F series).

-Currently, it only supports types byte, boolean and word (limited support).
+Currently, it only supports types bit, byte, boolean and word (limited support).

 No additional libraries or software required to compile.
-PicPas generates the * .hex file directly.
+PicPas generates the *.hex file directly.

 It includes a simple IDE to facilitate the development of programs.